Dendroctonus spp.

 Prevention

 Typically, outbreaks can be prevented with practices that promote vigorous growth and tree health since beetles tend to attack stressed trees.
-In addition, maintaining age and species diversity across a landscape is recommended.
-Thinning practices can help reduce tree mortality due to mountain pine beetle, even during an outbreak.
-This is especially important in mature forests that have not been burned over many decades given their high density.
-In this instance, thinning will help prevent beetle outbreaks as well as catastrophic wildfires.
-It is recommended to consult a professional forester prior to thinning.
-For spruce beetle prevention, removing downed spruce trees before colonization or beetle emergence can help protect nearby trees by preventing local buildup of spruce beetle populations.
+In addition, maintaining age and species diversity across a landscape is recommended since stands with high densities of host trees are more at-risk.
+When done methodically, thinning practices in at-risk stands of lodgepole and ponderosa pine can help reduce tree mortality prior to outbreaks of mountain pine beetle by altering wind patterns and microclimates within stands, allowing aggregation pheromones to dissipate, and increasing the health of remaining trees by reducing competition for nutrients and water.
+This can be especially important in mature forests that have not been burned over many decades.
+In this instance, thinning will also help prevent catastrophic wildfires.
+It is recommended to consult a professional forester prior to thinning, and it should be noted that such strategies have not been successfully developed for stands containing high densities of hosts other than lodgepole and ponderosa pine.

 Biological control